PremPrakashS/my-made-repo/README.md

 ## Project Status
-This project is currently in progress.
+This project is currently under development.